 Make the drawing as accurate as possible, working from section to section.

 To help clarify shapes that are confusing as a line drawing, add a little shading.
-Nostrils, eyes, ears are often easier to draw if you draw and shade the shadows in each area.
+Nostrils, eyes, and ears are often easier to draw if you draw and shade the shadows in each area.

 Darkening the outer edges of the subject can also set it apart from the background.